top of page

 The theory is that when we establish the need for these concepts early (such as in second grade), students will continue to respond earnestly to the expectation to work hard, learn deeply, and achieve mastery.
 But does this actually happen?

-Is "plunging" really a third grade vocabulary term?
-A lot of credit is given for figuring out words in context, but if a student does not get Part A correct, what hope does he have for Part B?
+Many questions on CC tests include multiple parts, such as this one.
+But if a student does not get Part A correct, what hope does he have for Part B?

-And now we come full circle.
-What is wrong with instituting advanced standards?
 Well, there are no repercussions for students if they miss the mark.
-So now we're going to raise the bar on concept acquisition without offering incentive to work even harder than before?
+We're raising the bar on concept acquisition without offering incentive to students to work even harder than before.

 Why are we requiring students to learn faster and deeper